adafruit/circuitpython-weekly-newsletter/Publishing_Process.md

 3. Download the assets for the current week to your PC
 4. Add the asset pictures to the Media section of the Wordpress site for adafruitdaily.com
 5. Go to https://adafruit.github.io/circuitpython-weekly-newsletter/ and open the latest newsletter
-6. Use browser “view source” and copy all the HTML from the <h2>title</h2> (just past <!-- main content-wrapping table -->) to and including the paragraph
+6. Use browser “view source” and copy all the HTML from the title in h2 tags (just past <!-- main content-wrapping table -->) to and including the paragraph
 > The CircuitPython Weekly Newsletter is a CircuitPython community-run newsletter emailed every Tuesday.
 The complete <a href="https://www.adafruitdaily.com/category/circuitpython/">archives are here</a>.
 It highlights the latest CircuitPython related news from around the web including Python and MicroPython developments.
 To contribute, edit next week’s draft <a href="https://github.com/adafruit/circuitpython-weekly-newsletter/tree/gh-pages/_drafts">on GitHub</a> and <a href="https://help.github.com/articles/editing-files-in-your-repository/">submit a pull request</a> with the changes.
 Join our <a href="https://adafru.it/discord">Discord</a> or <a href="https://forums.adafruit.com/viewforum.php?f=60">post to the forum</a> for any further questions.
 7. The trick is to take that text and replace some strings in it to change the image links from GitHub to Wordpress.
 For this I use notepad++ but many text editors have a search and replace function.
 a.
 Find the strings ../assets/09032019 (use the current date) and replace with